red-hat-data-services/NeMo-Guardrails/docs/configure-rails/yaml-schema/guardrails-configuration/parallel-rails.md

 ### When to Use Parallel Rails Execution

+Use parallel execution:
-- Use parallel execution for I/O-bound rails such as external API calls to LLMs or third-party integrations.
+- For I/O-bound rails such as external API calls to LLMs or third-party integrations.
-- Enable parallel execution if you have two or more independent input or output rails without shared state dependencies.
+- If you have two or more independent input or output rails without shared state dependencies.
-- Use parallel execution in production environments where response latency affects user experience and business metrics.
+- In production environments where response latency affects user experience and business metrics.

 ### When Not to Use Parallel Rails Execution

+Avoid parallel execution:
-- Avoid parallel execution for CPU-bound rails; it might not improve performance and can introduce overhead.
+- For CPU-bound rails; it might not improve performance and can introduce overhead.
-- Use sequential mode during development and testing for debugging and simpler workflows.
+- During development and testing for debugging and simpler workflows.

 ### Configuration Example